Algerians in France: Post WWII

 While Maghrebis played a significant role in France's war effort, their contribution was ignored after the war.
 Rather, the French government continued their oppression in Algeria, angering North Africans in France and causing the rise of African rights groups.
 African rights groups include the Algerian Populist Party and the Movement for the Triumph of Democratic Liberties.

 Racism

 In the 1950s, the French government used racism as a tool to delegitimize the efforts of African Nationalist groups.
 The government used tensions between different groups to depict Algerian immigrants as barbaric in propaganda campaigns.
-This was massively effective, negatively impacting public opinion on African immigrants.
+This was massively effective, negatively affecting public opinion on African immigrants.
 The 1953 survey by the National Institute of Demographic Studies showed that North Africans and Germans were ranked last in sympathy levels for immigrants.
 This impact is exemplified by a piece published by the L'Aurore, a French periodical, in which it was written:

 "In Paris, North Africans are specialists and record makers in the nocturnal attack.
-The Arab is, quite precisely, the thief who waits on the corner of the road for the late passerby, whom he clubs for the sake of a watch…"
+The Arab is, quite precisely, the thief who waits on the corner of the road for the late passerby, whom he clubs for the sake of a watch..."